jckantor/Ball-and-Beam-Control-Demonstration/README.md

 <img align="center" src="https://raw.githubusercontent.com/jckantor/Ball-and-Beam-Control-Demonstration/master/ballbeam.png" alt="Ball and Beam Screenshot" title="Ball and Beam"/ width="320"  >

-## Operation

 ### Installation

-The demonstration is contained in a single Matlab file `ballbeam.m`.
+The demonstration is completely self-contained in a single Matlab function `ballbeam.m`.
+Download the Matlab file by clicking on this [link](https://raw.githubusercontent.com/jckantor/Ball-and-Beam-Control-Demonstration/master/ballbeam.m) and saving to your usual Matlab working director.

 The `ballbeam.m` file is a function that can be run with no arguments.
 Start the demo by entering `ballbeam` at the Matlab command prompt.